egel/egel.github.io/_posts/2020-07-20-what-makes-you-be-a-better-programmer.md

 We should always try to search for goodness and positives sides in people.
 Although sometimes the truth is difficult, sometimes inconvenient, but in the end, it's a result of many factors.

 Many, may not agree with me, but I think there is no quick or best way to say how good is the person you just met (or objectively measure yourself).
 Many points I wrote, also I had a problem with, even after a couple of years in the programming industry.
 To become a good programmer is never a switch case - puff, and I am a one.
-No, it's a process that requires time for learning, practicing, and perceiving all in this process.
+It's a process that requires time for learning, practicing, and perceiving all in this process.

-On the other hand, each programmer will be dragged through tests, sometimes a lot of tests.
-It's common, that medium and big IT companies have longer and more exhausting test procedures (testing different levels like: core skills, human interaction, psychological tests, decision-making test etc.) to test all hallmarks they looking for in the potential candidate.
+On the other hand, each programmer will be finally dragged through exhausting testing steps.
+It's common pattern at the moment, that mid-size and big IT companies have longer and more exhausting recruiting procedures (to testing different levels of your skills like: core skills, human interaction, psychological tests, decision-making test etc.) to check all hallmarks they looking for in the potential candidate.
+I do not believe this is best way but each company may require a bit different skill-set than the other.

-In this article I've mentioned only a small collection of my thoughts, which in the end, are only a drop in the ocean of testing characteristics, usually processed by highly skilled recruiters.
-Honestly, I am not a fan of testing person for a couple of days just to hear: _Welcome aboard, now you can code for us_.
-I believe that talk and small, concrete tests will do the job, and the main part of working with the person for few weeks will give the rest, the complete the overview.
+In this article I've mentioned only a small collection of my remarks, which in the end, are only a drop in the ocean of recruiting characteristics, usually processed by highly skilled recruiters or head-hunters.
+Honestly, I am not a fan of in-depth person for a couple of days just to hear: _Welcome aboard, now you can code for us_.
+I believe that talk and small, concrete code-puzzle-case will do the job.
+As the main part of working with the person for few weeks will reveal the full picture.

-Thank you for your time.
+## References

+- "Refactoring: Improving the Design of Existing Code" by Martin Fowler
+- "Clean Code: A Handbook of Agile Software Craftsmanship" by Robert C. Martin
+- "Debug It!: Find, Repair, and Prevent Bugs in Your Code" by Paul Butcher